Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 Aluminum Hull: Peace of Mind at Sea

-Light, robust, recyclable, and built to last for decades, an aluminium hull boat offers unmatched peace of mind to demanding sailors.
+Light, robust, recyclable, and built to last for decades, an aluminum hull boat offers unmatched peace of mind to demanding sailors.

-This philosophy, centred on safety and performance, has guided Allures Yachting from the very beginning: to design aluminium sailboats capable of carrying their crews with complete confidence to even the most ambitious destinations.
+This philosophy, focused on safety and performance, has Allures Yachting guided Allures Yachting : designing aluminum sailboats capable of taking their crews with confidence to the most ambitious destinations.

 latest news